puf/puf.io/notes/socials/2025-07-21 Another duck on the wall.md

 ## The ducks are gone

 Update (August 1, 2026): When we drove by the duckwall today, I noticed that the ducks had gone.
-I like to imagine that they've flown on to greener pastures.
+It seems the building needed a new coat of paint, but I like to imagine that they've flown on to greener pastures.

 Read their story below...